A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Introduction

 where $\vec{p}$ are all propositional variables from $\varphi(\vec{p})$ and a quantifier binding such a variable of sort $n$ only ranges over elements from $P_n$.
 In particular, we show that the principle of \emph{$\Sigma_{n+1}$-completeness},

 (where $p$ is of sort $n$), in addition to the postulates of $\GLP$, suffices to obtain arithmetical completeness.
+We observe that most of the arguments in the proof of arithmetical completeness of $\GLP$ also work for the sorted language.
+Thus, having sorted variables does not really lead to a more complicated arithmetically complete system than $\GLP$ itself.

-A logic that contains this principle has been studied by~\citet{visser:1981} who introduced a $\Sigma_1$-provability logic of $\PA$, i.e., in this logic, variables are arithmetically interpreted as $\Sigma_1$-sentences (see also~\citet{boolos:1995} and \citet{ardeshir:2015}).
+A similar system has been studied by~\citet{visser:1981,Vis84} who introduced a $\Sigma_1$-provability logic of $\PA$, i.e., in his logic, variables are arithmetically interpreted as $\Sigma_1$-sentences (see also~\citep{boolos:1995,ardeshir:2015}).
+The interpretation of propositional variables as $\Sigma_1$-sentences also plays an important role in the study of intuitionistic provability logic and its variable-free fragment; see~\citep{Vis02a}.

-The remainder of the paper is organized as follows.
-After this introductory section, we introduce basic notions in~\Cref{sec:2}.
-In~\Cref{sec:3} we prove the arithmetical completeness theorem for $\msGLP$.
-We continue our exposition with some further results in~\Cref{sec:4} and conclude the paper in~\Cref{sec:5}.
+In~\citep{Dzh94} a more flexible, yet more complicated approach is considered, where types corresponding to $\Sigma_n$- and to $\Pi_n$-sentences, for all $n\geq 1$, are not rigid but can be defined using the modalities $\Sigma_n\varphi$ arithmetizing the predicate ``\emph{$\varphi$ is $\PA$-equivalent to a $\Sigma_n$-sentence}''.
+This logic, however, lacks the necessary modalities $\ndia{n}$, for all $n>0$, representing the higher reflection principles.
+It might be interesting to consider the extension of $\GLP$ by modalities $\Sigma_n$---however, at this point, it is not clear whether this system has substantial advantages compared to the one with rigid types.